The Best Airline Credit Cards for Domestic and International Travel

 - 3,000 reward points after anniversary every year.

-- a 3 percent fee for every purchase for international travel is onerous and one of the top reasons many people who travel internationally do like this card.
+- A three percent fee for every purchase for international travel is onerous and one of the top reasons many people who travel internationally do not like this card.

 - Because Southwest is not a member of any of the three major alliances, there is no way to combine points with trips taken on other airlines.